-All staff who habitually use computers as a significant part of their normal work (significant is taken to be continuous / near continuous spells of an hour at a time) e.g. admin staff, office manager and Head Teacher etc. shall have a self-DSE assessment carried out by the Business Manager.
+All staff who habitually use computers as a significant part of their normal work (significant is taken to be continuous / near continuous spells of an hour at a time) e.g. admin staff, Head Teacher etc. shall have a self-DSE assessment carried out by the Business Manager.